-IT asset management (ITAM) and IT service management (ITSM) activities can be implementd to work to benefit each other, remove duplication, and ensure I.T services are effectively managed and controlled.
+IT asset management and IT service management activities can be implemented to work to benefit each other, remove duplication, and ensure I.T services are effectively managed and controlled.
 ITAM can be integrated with many ITIL processes that are included in ITSM including Incident management, Configuration management, change management and service management to name a few.
-Below we will discuss in more detail how each of this processes benefit from ITAM.
+Below we will discuss in more detail how each of these processes benefits from ITAM.

 ITAM and Incident Management

 Asset Management integrates with incident management and helps the incident team with relevant information such as asset owner, previous asset history and configuration details.
 Similarly, evaluate your asset health with details of past incident records.
 Many ticketing systems now will come with Asset management built in to help bring these processes closer.

 ITAM assists the service request team whenever a user places a software or hardware request.
 The ITAM team checks whether or not the Asset is available or not.
 If not available, they place a purchase request to the vendor and gets it delivered on time to the end-user.
 The team is also responsible for checking the contract details, compliance before it is delivered to the end-user.
 IT Asset Management and service request management team collaborate together to meet the SLA committed to the end user and remain compliant with the ITAM policy.

 The asset knowledge that is built up because of input from both service requests and incidents should be invaluable to service desk agents.
 The quicker the service desk analyst can visually see related items the more efficient they will be in meeting SLAs.
 At a higher level, this asset data can assist in driving technology refresh decisions and activities.